lawu103/OverCom/README.md

 <b>I see this is marked as a work in progress.</b>

+Indeed, and the current version seen on Github is not guaranteed to work.
+You have been warned!

-The final game will feature two gamemodes: Story and Skirmish, which are singleplayer and multiplayer respectively.
+That being said, the final game will feature two gamemodes: Story and Skirmish, which are singleplayer and multiplayer respectively.
 Skirmish is currently being developed and will allow two players to battle each other with 6-unit squads.
 This mode will feature the heaviest inspiration from Overwatch, including no restrictions as to who can add which characters to their squads.
 Create well-rounded teams for tense matches, or throw sense out the window with a dozen supports – the choice is up to you.

 <b>What's this about story?</b>